View our neckties with the links on the left.

 In the 1960s, in the midst of the Peacock Revolution, there was a definite lapse in the inclination of men to wear

-neckties, the young executives will follow suit and silk neckties will remain a key to the boardroom.
+neckties, the young executives will follow suit and neck ties will remain a key to the boardroom.
 On the other hand, there does seem to be some aesthetic value in wearing a

 necktie.
 In addition to covering the buttons of the shirt and giving emphasis to the verticality of a man's body (in much the same way that the buttons on a military uniform do), it adds a sense of luxury and richness, color and texture, to the